muratk5n/thirdwave/en/README.md

 ---

-$A^T A$ was surprisingly easy to paralelize..
-Done.
+$A^T A$ was surprisingly easy to run concurrently..

 ---